Geometry-aided Vision-based Localization of Future Mars Helicopters in Challenging Illumination Conditions: EXPERIMENTAL EVALUATION

 \subsection{Localization Over a Simulated Martian Day}

-The MbL performance is investigated for observations taken at different LMSTs during a simulated Martian day on the Jezero Crater HiRISE map at coordinates (77.44$^{\circ}$E, 18.43$^{\circ}$N).
-We used the Mars24~\cite{mars24} software developed by NASA Goddard Institute for Space Studies to compute the sun's local trajectory for the selected site on a given date.
-The chosen date, 2031-05-10, ensures that the sun zenith is at a relatively high elevation angle of 86.7$^{\circ}$, allowing a broad range of elevation angles to be observed throughout the day (Figure \ref{fig:sun_profile}).

-We generated nadir-pointing observations in MARTIAN at multiple times of the day from 5:30 to 17:00 LMST, with a total of 3000 queries collected across the 64-200 m altitude range (Figure \ref{fig:obsv_lmst}).
-We also rendered an orthographic map at 15:00 LMST, (AZ=175.1$^{\circ}$, 39.9$^{\circ}$ EL), serving as a HiRISE-like reference.
-Figure \ref{fig:loc_acc_vs_lmst_1acc_vs_alt} shows the @1m accuracy as function of LMTs within three different altitude sub-ranges.
-Geo-LoFTR outperformed the other methods for most of the Martian day, except at 5:00 LMST, where the fine-tuned model shows better accuracy.
-However, the fine-tuned LoFTR experienced significant performance degradation with altitude, in contrast with the other methods that exhibited a certain grade of scale invariance also in this experiment.
+The MbL performance is investigated for observations taken at different Local Mean Solar Times (LMSTs) during a simulated Martian day on the Jezero crater site.
+We used the Mars24~\cite{mars24} software to compute the Sun's local trajectory for the selected date of 2031-05-10, ensuring a broad range of sun elevations throughout the day (peak zenith 86.7$^{\circ}$ EL, Fig.~\ref{fig:sun_profile}).
+We generated nadir-pointing observations in MARTIAN at multiple times of the day from 5:30 to 17:00 LMST, totaling 3000 queries across the 64-200 m altitude range (Fig.~\ref{fig:obsv_lmst}).
+We also rendered an orthographic map at 15:00 LMST (175.1$^{\circ}$ AZ, 39.9$^{\circ}$ EL) as a HiRISE-like reference.
+Fig.~\ref{fig:loc_acc_vs_lmst_1acc_vs_alt} shows the @1m accuracy as function of LMSTs within three different altitude sub-ranges, with Geo-LoFTR being the most accurate for most of the Martian day.